hitvoice/notes/knowledge/deep learning/architectures.md

 If attention score is the inner product, the product should be scale by $\sqrt{1/d}$ to counteract a change in variance under the assumption that the two vectors are independent random variables.
 Softmax with large values will have extremely small gradients. \[19\]

 The weighted sum can be scaled by $\sqrt{1/L}$ to counteract a change in variance \[12\].
 Under the assumption that the attention scores are uniformly distributed (which is generally not the case but found to work well in some cases), the weighted sum can be scaled by $L\sqrt{1/L}$ [12].
+### Segment-aware concatenation
+2 sequences are concatenated into a longer single sequence so that any architecture for single-sequence processing can be applied.

+To mark the start/end of the sequences, usually a [SEP] token is inserted between the two or prepend and append to each sequence.

+Segment-aware concatention is often accompanied by positional embeddings, with monotonically increasing numbering [32] or independent numbering in each sequence[34].

+To mark which segment a token is in:
+- add a learnable segment embedding ([SEG-A] or [SEG-B]) to the original word embedding [32]
+- relative segment encodings (if followed by transformers): use an embedding indicating whether two tokens are from the same segment in self-attention [33]

 ## Meta Architecture
 ### Residual Connection
 $$